kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

     -F destinationFile="analysis_data_18"
 ```

-### Storage Write
+### Storage Write ###

-All these operations can be done if the data is stored in GCP platform services.
-But what if the data is stored in external servers like Database, NoSQL, Queue or any other plugins providing Kestra’s internal server files.
-Kestra offers a service to import data from other servers into BigQuery using the [StorageWrite](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.StorageWrite.md) plugin that will use the [Storage Write API](https://cloud.google.com/bigquery/docs/write-api) from BigQuery.
+The [StorageWrite](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.StorageWrite.md) plugin, is used for importing data from diverse sources like databases, NoSQL, queues, or other plugins into BigQuery.
+This is especially useful when data is stored externally.
 Another advantage of using this plugin is to avoid quotas limitation to ingest the data while data streaming in real-time or in batch job writing.

-Refer below for an example flow that will stream from a Kafka topic to a BigQuery table using StorageWrite api, really useful to achieve near real time without hitting BigQuery limits.
+Below is an example flow that streams data from a Kafka topic to a BigQuery table using the [Storage Write API](https://cloud.google.com/bigquery/docs/write-api) from BigQuery:

 ```yaml
 tasks: